Threadlinee/Password-Hash-Cracker/README.md

 🔓 Password Hash Cracker (Dictionary + Brute Force) 🔑
 🚀 Description
-Password Hash Cracker is a powerful tool designed to crack hashed passwords using both dictionary and brute force techniques.
-This tool allows you to recover plaintext passwords from commonly used hash algorithms like MD5, SHA-1, and SHA-256.
-With the flexibility of using custom wordlists or relying on brute force, this tool provides a comprehensive approach to password recovery.
+The Password Hash Cracker is a versatile and efficient tool designed to crack password hashes using Dictionary and Brute Force methods.
+It supports common hash algorithms such as MD5, SHA-1, and SHA-256.

-It is designed for security professionals 🛡️, ethical hackers 🕵️‍♂️, and individuals looking to test the strength of their own password hashes 🔐.

-The tool is simple to use, yet powerful enough to tackle real-world password cracking scenarios 🔨.

-✨ Features
+Whether you're a security professional 🛡️, an ethical hacker 🕵️‍♂️, or just someone testing your own hashed passwords 🔐, this tool helps you recover plaintext passwords from hashed values.
+You can use a wordlist (dictionary attack) or try all possible combinations up to a given length (brute force).

+🛠️ Key Features:

-Supports MD5, SHA-1, and SHA-256 password hashes 🔐.
+MD5, SHA-1, and SHA-256 hash cracking support 🔑.

-Two cracking methods:

-Dictionary Attack: Uses a predefined list of possible passwords 📜.
+Dictionary Attack: Cracks hashes using a wordlist 📜.

-Brute Force Attack: Tries all possible combinations up to a specified length 🔢.
+Brute Force Attack: Tries every possible combination 🔢.

-Customizable wordlist input or default wordlist options 🔄.

-Simple and clear output to track cracking progress 📊.

-Real-time status updates for brute-force attempts ⏱️.

-🔧 Prerequisites
-Before running the tool, ensure you have:

-.NET 6.0 or higher installed (if not, download it here) 📦.

-A valid hash to crack 🔑.
+Custom Wordlist: Input your own wordlist for cracking 📑.

+Real-time updates: Progress tracking for brute force attacks 📊.

+Simple and easy-to-understand CLI interface 🎮.

-📥 Installation
+💻 Installation and Setup
+Windows and Linux Instructions:
-Clone the repository to your local machine:
+1. Clone the Repository
+To get started, clone the project from GitHub:

 git clone https://github.com/your-username/Password-Hash-Cracker.git
-Navigate to the project directory:
+2. Navigate to the Project Folder
+Change to the directory where you cloned the repository:

 cd Password-Hash-Cracker
-Compile the project:
+3. Build the Project
+Once inside the folder, compile the project using .NET 6.0 or above:

 dotnet build
+4. Run the Tool
-Run the tool:
+Run the tool using the following command:

 dotnet run
-Alternatively, if you have already built the project, navigate to the bin/debug/net8.0/ folder and run the executable:
+Alternatively, if you've already built it, navigate to the bin/debug/net8.0/ folder and run the executable directly:

+Windows:

 ./PasswordHashCracker.exe
+Linux:

+./PasswordHashCracker
-🛠️ Usage
+🔧 Usage
+Once the tool is running, you can use Dictionary Attack or Brute Force Attack to crack password hashes.

-📝 Dictionary Attack:
+Dictionary Attack:
-To crack a hash using a wordlist:
+To crack a password hash using a wordlist, use this command:

 PasswordHashCracker.exe -h [hash_to_crack] -w [path_to_wordlist]
+Where:

+-h [hash] is the hash you want to crack.

+-w [wordlist] is the path to your wordlist.

+Example (Windows):

+PasswordHashCracker.exe -h 098f6bcd4621d373cade4e832627b4f6 -w wordlist.txt
-🔨 Brute Force Attack:
+Brute Force Attack:
-To perform a brute-force attack with a custom length:
+To perform a brute force attack with a custom length (e.g., between 4 and 6 characters):

 PasswordHashCracker.exe -h [hash_to_crack] -b [min_length] [max_length]
 Where:

--h [hash] is the hash you want to crack 🔐.
+-h [hash] is the hash you want to crack.

--w [wordlist] is the path to your custom wordlist 📜.

--b [min_length] [max_length] is the range for the brute-force attack 🔢.
+-b [min_length] [max_length] specifies the range of characters for brute-forcing.

-🎯 Example:
+Example (Windows):

+PasswordHashCracker.exe -h fcea920f7412b5da7be0cf42b8c93759 -b 4 6
+🔨 Example Commands
 Cracking an MD5 hash using the default wordlist:

 PasswordHashCracker.exe -h 098f6bcd4621d373cade4e832627b4f6 -w wordlist.txt
-Cracking a SHA-1 hash using brute force with a minimum length of 4 and maximum length of 6:
+Cracking a SHA-1 hash with brute-force (min length 4, max length 6):

 PasswordHashCracker.exe -h fcea920f7412b5da7be0cf42b8c93759 -b 4 6
-💡 Contributing
-Contributions to this project are welcome 🤝.
-If you have any ideas for improvements or features, feel free to fork this repository, create a pull request, or open an issue 📝.

-Please make sure to follow the coding standards and write clear, descriptive commit messages 📚.

 ⚠️ Disclaimer
-This tool is intended for ethical hacking and password recovery only ⚖️.
-Use it responsibly and ensure you have permission to test the systems you are cracking 🔒.
-Unauthorized use of this tool may be illegal and unethical 🚫.
+This tool is intended for ethical hacking 🛡️, password recovery 🔑, and testing purposes only.
+Use it responsibly and only on systems you have permission to test.
+Unauthorized use is illegal and unethical 🚫.
+Always follow legal and ethical guidelines when using this tool.

+🤝 Contributing
+Contributions are welcome!
+If you find bugs or have ideas for new features, feel free to fork the project and create a pull request.
+We follow the guidelines below for contributions:

+Fork the repository and make your changes.

+Create a descriptive pull request with details of what you've done.

+Follow the code style and add clear comments to your code.

+We appreciate your contributions! 🎉

+📜 License
+This project is open-source and available under the MIT License.